Sihooni/opensheetmusicdisplay.github.io/index.md

 ---
 title: OpenSheetMusicDisplay
 layout: default
-subtitle: The first JavaScript engine for MusicXML using VexFlow.
+subtitle: The very second JavaScript engine for MusicXML using VexFlow.
 ---

 ## About OpenSheetMusicDisplay